IsmetOzzer/timeSeries/2_Predicting_the_future.md

         depend on how close these two time points are.
         -   Cov(Y2, Y5) = Cov(Y7, Y10)

-Stationary models (aka processes) can be modeled with relatively fewer parameters; there is no need for a different mean for the observation at the time t (Yt), all times have a common mean which is the mean of the sample.
+Stationary models/processes can be modeled with relatively fewer parameters; there is no need for a different mean for the observations at different times t (Yt); all times have a common mean which is the mean of the all sample.

 Many financial time series do not exhibit stationarity but the changes in the series are often approximately stationary (constant), meaning the change is relatively the same throughout time.

-A stationary series showS some oscillation around some fixed level (mean), which is called *mean-reversion*.
+A stationary series shows some oscillation around some fixed level (mean), which is called *mean-reversion*.
 For example, the inflation rates do not naturally come down to a specific level due to being controlled by monetary policies.
 But the changes in inflation rates show